-In addition to role-level permissions, it is possible to define permissions for specific objects by going toand clicking the Permissions button that is next to an object:
+In addition to role-level permissions, it is possible to define permissions for saved objects by going toand clicking the Permissions button that is next to an object:

-The object permissions form allows you to set the owner of the object and define custom access rules.
+The Permissions for object screen allows you to set the owner of the object and define custom access rules.

-By default, the owner is set to the user that created the object; the owner has all permissions on the created object; it is possible to unset the owner of an object by leaving the field blank and clicking the Save button.
+By default, the owner is the user who created the object and they have full access permissions.
+As an administrator, you can remove the owner of an object by leaving the field empty and clicking Save.

-Custom access rules can be used to grant access to an object that would
+You can define custom access rules to grant access to an object that would

-all users, visit the object permissions form for the
+Overview dashboard to all users, go to the Permissions for object screen for the

 View permission for